 Why is my blood pressure high after quitting smoking?

-Many people quitting smoking also experience anxiety symptoms during nicotine withdrawal, which can easily cause elevated blood pressure during that period.
+Many people who quit smoking also experience anxiety symptoms during nicotine withdrawal, which can easily cause elevated blood pressure during that period.

 However, the overall health benefits of quitting smoking are far greater than temporary increases in weight or blood pressure.
 You can talk with a medical professional about any health concerns you have after quitting smoking.